Melissa Advocates Data Quality as Priority in the Battle Between Inflation and Marketing Programs

 ROI calculator demonstrates data quality’s critical role in eliminating waste, reducing costs, and avoiding lost opportunities

-Rancho Santa Margarita, CALIF – November 17, 2022 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today advocated for prioritizing data quality in marketing operations strained by inflation and increasing costs.
+/EIN News/ -- RANCHO SANTA MARGARITA, Calif., Nov.
+17, 2022 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today advocated for prioritizing data quality in marketing operations strained by inflation and increasing costs.

 “Data quality touches every aspect of business, making it one of the most successful areas to shave dollars off the cost of customer outreach,” said Greg Brown, vice president global marketing, Melissa.
 “The deeper customer insight powered by smarter data not only helps marketers target their audience in more powerful ways, but also ensures that correct, standardized, and validated information provides the most cost-effective foundation to all outreach and campaigns.”